Hurricane No. 1

+A new lineup of the band, fronted by Lowe, formed in 2014, and has released four further albums to date.

 History

 Formation, Hurricane #1 and Only the Strongest Will Survive (1996–99)

 Wishing to perform the later-day sound of his former band Ride, vocalist/guitarist Andy Bell formed Hurricane #1.
-Signed to Creation Records (along with fellow bands such as Oasis, The Jesus and Mary Chain and Primal Scream) they released their debut album in 1997, entitled Hurricane #1.
+Signed to Creation Records (home of bands such as Oasis, The Jesus and Mary Chain and Primal Scream) they released their debut album in 1997, entitled Hurricane #1.
 This included their first single, "Step into My World", which reached number 29 in the UK Singles Chart (and a Paul Oakenfold remix of which reached number 19 in 1997), and other less successful singles "Just Another Illusion" and "Chain Reaction".

-In 1999, the follow-up album Only the Strongest Will Survive spawned the band's other highest-charting single, also called "Only the Strongest Will Survive".
-The song reached number 19 in 1998.
+In 1999, the follow-up album Only the Strongest Will Survive was released.
+Its title track replicated the success of "Just Another Illusion", reaching number 19 in the singles chart.

 Break up (1999–2014)

-In 1999, Bell parted ways with Hurricane #1, joining Gay Dad on guitar.
-Shortly after joining Gay Dad, Bell split from the band to become the bass player for Oasis.
+In 1999, Bell parted ways with Hurricane #1, briefly joining Gay Dad on guitar, before becoming the bass player for Oasis.

 In 2004, a double disc compilation of their songs was released, entitled Step into My World.

 Former Hurricane #1 vocalist / guitarist Lowe has pursued a solo career, and has released three albums to date.
 In 2007, Lowe announced a new project called Garage Flowers, and a single, "Where To Begin", was released via iTunes.
-In 2013, Lowe formed his project band called Gun Club Cemetery, and already released the self-titled debut album in the same year.
+In 2013, Lowe formed a band called Gun Club Cemetery, which released a self-titled album the same year.